00:00:00:00 - 00:00:31:22

 00:11:20:22 - 00:11:42:27

-The rules have recently changed and now Services Australia staff have greater power to recognize the impact of gendered violence when they're deciding whether someone is considered a single or in a couple.
+The rules have recently changed and now Services Australia staff have greater power to recognise the impact of gendered violence when they're deciding whether someone is considered a single or in a couple.
 So explain what's happening.
 It's worth it.
-And once you've gotten out, it can be worthwhile to check your credit report to make sure there's no activity that you don't recognize.
+And once you've gotten out, it can be worthwhile to check your credit report to make sure there's no activity that you don't recognise.

 00:11:42:29 - 00:12:04:05